Sequencer: Deep LSTM for Image Classification: Conclusions

 \section{Conclusions}

 We propose a novel and simple architecture that leverages LSTM for computer vision.
-It is demonstrated that modeling long-range dependencies by self-attention is not necessarily essential in computer vision and that competitive performance can be achieved with LSTM.
+It is demonstrated that new modeling with LSTM instead of the self-attention layer can achieve competitive performance with current state-of-the-art models.
 Our experiments show that Sequencer has a good memory-resource/accuracy and parameter/accuracy tradeoffs, comparable to the main existing methods.
 Despite the impact of recursion on throughput, we have demonstrated benefits over it.
 We believe that these results raise a number of interesting issues.
-For example, we expect that investigating the internal mechanisms of our model using methods other than ERF will further our understanding of how this architecture works.
+Improving Sequencer's poor throughput is one example.
+Moreover, we expect that investigating the internal mechanisms of our model using methods other than ERF will further our understanding of how this architecture works.
 In addition, it would be important to analyze in more detail the features learned by Sequencer in comparison to other architectures.
 We hope this will lead to a better understanding of the role of various inductive biases in computer vision.
 Furthermore, we expect that our results trigger further study beyond the domain or research area.
 Especially, it would be a very interesting open question to see if such a design works with time-series data in vision such as video or in a multi-modal problem setting combined with another modality such as video with audio.

 \begin{ack} Our colleagues at AnyTech Co., Ltd. provided valuable comments on the early versions and encouragement.
 We thank them for their cooperation.
 In particular, We thank Atsushi Fukuda for organizing discussion opportunities.
 We also thank people who support us, belonging to Graduate School of Artificial Intelligence and Science, Rikkyo University. \end{ack}